aarondees1/UVM_MRI_Reliability/README.md

 ## Common Dependencies

 Several custom MATLAB M-files are required in the current directory or MATLAB path for these scripts to run correctly.
+Additionally, the MATLAB Optimization Toolbox is required for several scripts to execute properly.
 These include (but are not limited to):

 ```
 fix_pts_AD.m